danjohnson3141/Jekyll-Test/GET-&#47;event_speakers&#47;event&#47;:event_id.md

 =
 #### Parameters

 :event_id - Integer, passed in through the URL.
+Derived from the 'id' field on the 'events' table.

 =
 ####JSON request example: